VSoftTechnologies/FinalBuilder-VSO/docs/Installation.md

 logged in successfully
 ```

-With a succesful login subsequent commands will not require us to provide the credentials again.
+With a successful login subsequent commands will not require us to provide the credentials again.

 ### Uploading Task

 Once logged into TFS we are able to upload the FinalBuilder task to the server.
-Tasks are uploaded to the server, the server will then pass them onto agents requried to run those tasks.
+Tasks are uploaded to the server, the server will then pass them onto agents required to run those tasks.

 To upload the task use the tfx-cli tasks upload command.
 Each command shown below is a sub-command of the previous, so order does matter here.
 The overwrite option is included so that any previously installed version is overwritten.
 Note however the highest version number of the task will win when running builds.